8

 Diode held her minicell over the office's entry device before Terra led her to the storage space deeper inside.
 The media archive was located in the fan-shaped Antiquity District of Idaho's Year 10 Ring; it was a large old storehouse, just like the old transport ship itself.
 Inside were gates, pillars, and piles of cut stone that looked like a tall parapet.

 Some parts had eroded, others were crumbling.
 Grass grew through cracks, dense trees sprung from the ground, and moss carpeted dark, damp areas.
-They happened to hear a deep, animal-like noises, and turning around, saw a large four-legged animal with a mane.
+They happened to hear deep, animal-like breathing, and turning around, saw a large four-legged creature with a mane.
 Its golden tail swayed and then dropped flat as it stood there.
 "An animal?!"
 Diode exclaimed, surprised.
 Terra, enjoying her reaction, whispered into her ear.

 “It's a robot horse.
 Try petting it.”